tverma332/python3/Modules-in-python/Paramiko/README.md

 * Paramiko is used to work with remote servers
 * Paramiko module will create a SSH client and by using this it will connect to remote server and executes commands
 * We can also tranfer files from the remote machine to the local or vice versa using paramiko
-* We can connect to Linux/Windows <--> Linux/Windows i.e
+* We can connect to Linux/Windows <--> Linux/Windows i.e.

 | Local server | Remote server |
 | :-: | :-: |